twrecked/hass-virtual/README.md

   4. delete the virtual integration
   5. add back the virtual integration in accepting the defaults

-#### What pieces need doing

-- _reload/reconfigure_; this somewhat works, but I need to deal with orphans when devices are turned off
-- _documentation_; the configuration is handled differently now

 #### What if it goes wrong?

 For now I recommend leaving your old configuration in place so you can revert